Jaffe2718/Fabric-Microphone-Text-Input/README.md

 ![icon](src/main/resources/assets/mcmti/icon.png)
 ## Introduction
 ### Function Overview
-This mod allows you to use your microphone to input text into the game.
+This mod allows you to use your microphone to input text and send player message.
 It is a client-side mod, so it does not require any server-side setup.
 ### How it Works
 The mod uses the Sphnix-4 from [CMU Sphnix](https://cmusphinx.github.io/) to convert your voice into text.
 This mod will automatically recognize your voice and convert it into text and send it to the game as a chat message if the user is pressing the `v` key.